Hotel Outreach Automation

 Stage 1: Discovery

-A custom Playwright scraper crawls public hotel directories and search endpoints, collecting candidate properties that match a target profile (size, location, segment).
+A custom Playwright collector crawls public hotel directories and search endpoints, gathering candidate properties that match a target profile (size, location, segment).
 Output: a deduplicated list of property names, URLs, and basic firmographic data.

 Stage 2: Enrichment

-For each property, the system pulls structured data the AI will need to personalize: booking engine detected (via a separate Go service that runs a three-stage cascade — HTML signature → link follow → headless browser), parent group, contact email patterns, recent reviews, and a one-paragraph property summary scraped from the hotel's own About page.
+For each property, the system pulls structured data the AI will need to personalize: booking engine detected (via a separate Go service that runs a three-stage cascade: HTML signature, link follow, then headless browser), parent group, contact email patterns (enriched with our own platform, enrichabl), recent reviews, and a one-paragraph property summary collected from the hotel's own About page.

 Stage 3: Personalization